clokep/relapse/docs/manhole.md

 Then enter the password when prompted (the default is `rabbithole`).

-This gives a Python REPL in which `hs` gives access to the `synapse.server.HomeServer` object - which in turn gives access to many other parts of the process.
+This gives a Python REPL in which `hs` gives access to the `relapse.server.HomeServer` object - which in turn gives access to many other parts of the process.

-Note that, prior to Synapse 1.41, any call which returns a coroutine will need to be wrapped in `ensureDeferred`.
+Note that, prior to Relapse 1.41, any call which returns a coroutine will need to be wrapped in `ensureDeferred`.

 As a simple example, retrieving an event from the database: